 Principal Academic in Archaeology, Faculty of Science & Technology, Bournemouth University, Poole, Dorset, UK, BH12 5BB

-The following text is taken from the accompanying booklet to the exhibition at the Royal Albert Memorial Museum (RAMM), Exeter in 1935, of objects and findings discovered during the excavations under the direction of Miss Dorothy M. Liddell.
-We are hoping to connect to the RAMM archives to bring you images of objects found and possibly photographs taken during this dig.
-We hope this can be a useful source of reference to any researcher interested in Hembury Fort.
+The following text is taken from the accompanying booklet to the exhibition at the Royal Albert Memorial Museum (RAMM), Exeter in 1935, of objects and other discoveries during the excavations under the direction of Miss Dorothy M. Liddell.

 THE excavations at Hembury Fort were carried out from 1930 to 1935 by the Devon Archaeological Exploration Society in union with the Devonshire Association.
 The work was under the direction of Miss Dorothy M. Liddell, F.S.A.
 Accounts have been published in the Proceedings of the Devon Archaeological Exploration Society, and a final report will appear in the next part.